bicycle1885/Fmt.jl/README.md

 end
 ```

-The result on my machine (AMD Ryzen 9 3950X, Generic Linux on x86, v1.6.0) is:
+The result on my machine is:
 ```
 $ julia quickbenchmark.jl
            fmt_print:  34.710 ms (2000000 allocations: 91.55 MiB)